-**This post was been updated on December 31, 2022 to reflect the changes in available products on the market and provide alternatives to the original products**
+**This post was been updated on August 17, 2024 to reflect the changes in available products on the market and provide some additional options**

 I freely admit that I never fully appreciated the whole eyebrows thing until I got older.
 I've always had plenty to work with in the eyebrows department (too much, actually), and only really started thinking about it when I had to.
 Now that I am quickly approaching my 45th year, I feel like my caterpillar-like natural brows are starting to show their age.
 I never thought it could be possible to have brows that look at simultaneously bushy and patchy, but as we all know, age can be a cruel mistress indeed; hair tends to thin out where you want it and migrate to places that you would have never dreamed would need hair.